Jump to the content of the page

 • Extensometers are used in a wide variety of industries and an even wider range of materials.
 Examples include metals, plastics, fiber-reinforced composites, elastomers, films, textiles, ropes, paper and wood.

-Contact extensometers can be further categorized into clip-on and sensor arm extensometers.
+Contact extensometers for strain measurement can be further categorized into sensor arm extensometers and clip-on extensometers.

-• Sensor arm extensometers are attached directly to the specimen via knife edges mounted on the sensor arms.
+Sensor arm extensometers are attached directly to the specimen via knife edges mounted on the sensor arms.
 Strain is measured through evaluation of the change in angle or travel distance of the sensor arms.
 Sensor arm extensometer technology is proven and easy to understand.
-They are known for providing a high level of modularity, offering flexibility for different test tasks and adaptability from a manual to a fully automated system.
+These extensometers offer a high level of modularity, which allows them to be easily adapted and handled for different test tasks: From cost-efficient, manual extensometers to fully automatic systems, completely without operator influence and with maximum reproducibility of test results.

-• Clip-on extensometers are a cost-effective solution for standard test tasks with low specimen throughput.
-They are directly attached to the specimen.
-The measurement value transmission from the specimen to the sensor is short and stiff, by which a high level of accuracy is attained.
-These extensometers, however, lack in flexibility: From a design perspective, most of them have a set initial gauge length and a short travel distance.
+Clip-on extensometers are a cost-effective solution for standard test tasks with low specimen throughput.
+They are attached directly to the specimen.
+The measurement value transmission from the specimen to the sensor is short and rigid, resulting in high measurement accuracy.

 Optical / non-contact extensometers